toextendmylimits/Amazon_coding/000-recent-6-months-from-nonleetcode.md

    The idea is to use a max heap to save the smallest k elements.
 Scan the array from left to right, if heap's size is k and the largest one in the heap is less than the array element, then this array element is a potential candidate and save it in a hash set.
 Then push this array element into heap.
 If heap size is greater thank k, then pop.

    Then similarly scan from right to left, find array element that could have k smaller values on right.
 The intersection with the array elements that have k smaller values on left is the result.

+1. Recent viewed items.
+Amazon, Online Assessment Asked Question (1st October 2023) | Recently viewed Items page | Amount of Rainfall.
+Question 1 of https://www.thejoboverflow.com/p/p2181/
+   Similar to least recent used cache, use a linked list to main order, and a hash map to save the key and node in linked list.

-1. Amazon, Online Assessment Asked Question (1st October 2023) | Recently viewed Items page | Amount of Rainfall question 2 of https://www.thejoboverflow.com/p/p2181/
+1. Amazon, Online Assessment Asked Question (1st October 2023) | Recently viewed Items page | Amount of Rainfall.
+Question 2 of https://www.thejoboverflow.com/p/p2181/
   Given an array of predicted rainfall for next n days, where index i presents a day and day[i] represents the amount of rainfall on that day, return a list of ideal days such that - day[i-k] >= day[i-k+1] >= ... day[i-1] >= day[i] <= day[i+1] ... <= day[i+k-1] <= day[i+k], https://leetcode.com/discuss/interview-question/1482144/Amazon-Online-Assessment-September-2021